elwin212/partitioning_algorithm/README.md

 # fmpart

-FM project
+This is implementation of Fiduccia Mattheyses partitioning algorithm using doubly linked-list.
-This is implementation of Fiduccia Mattheyses partitioning algorithm using doubly linked-list I'm using ISPD98 Circuit Benchmark for testing, these are some testbenches(download link).
+I'm using ISPD98 Circuit Benchmark for testing, these are some testbenches(download link).

 ibm01:https://vlsicad.ucsd.edu/UCLAWeb/cheese/circuits/ibm01.tar.gz